- The lack of crowds, especially during the week.

 Part of the fun of skiing Alta is watching everyone else enjoy it too – incredible skiers flock to the mountain and they can be inspiring to watch as they rip up the powder.

-Alta feels like a real ski community where everyone is welcome and locals will happily show you their favorite line.
+Alta feels like a real ski community where everyone is welcome and locals will happily show you their favourite line.
 Well, most locals will.

 Scout Field Guide >